parkerdavis1/agave-portfolio/content/blog/scrolling-turkey-part-ii/scrolling-turkey-part-ii.md

 }
 ```

-The class loads the audio file as an audio buffer.
-You pass in an options object with a path to the audio file in `src`, and a `sprite` object with named sprite keys with start times and duration.
+An instance of the class loads the audio file as an audio buffer.
+You pass in an options object with a path to the audio file in `src`, and a `sprite` object with named sprite keys with start times and duration in milliseconds.
 I just plugged in my audio file and the metadata for the three gobbles named a, b, and c:

 ```javascript
 const gobble = new Sprite({
 	src: "assets/turkey/turkey-sprite.m4a",